enkuru/claude-toolbar/README.md

 2. Run `scripts/build_dmg.sh` to invoke `py2app` and bundle assets.
 3. Grab the resulting `dist/Claude Toolbar.app` or distribute `dist/claude-toolbar.dmg` (drag the app bundle to `/Applications`).

+Prefer a simple zip instead of a DMG?
+Run `scripts/build_zip.sh` to produce both the `.app` bundle and `dist/claude-toolbar.zip`.

 The generated bundle respects the launch-at-login toggle—enable it from **Preferences…** after first launch if you want the toolbar to bootstrap with macOS.

 ## Notes & Limitations